Discover Verona in 48 hours: a charming getaway

 - Entrance fee: €7 per adult.

-- Opening hours: Open every day from 9:00 a.m. to 6:00 p.m. (hours vary depending on the season).
+- Opening hours: Open every day from 9:00 a.m. to 6:00 p.m. (varies with the season).

-- Bring good shoes and water.
+- Bring solid shoes and a bottle of water.
+Maybe two, in summer.

 Borghetto sul Mincio